owen2345/pub_sub_model_sync/README.md

   - [**Code of Conduct**](#code-of-conduct)

 ## **Features**
 - Sync model data between Rails apps: All changes made on App1, will be immediately reflected on App2, App3, etc.
     Example: If User is created on App1, this user will be created on App2, App3 too with the accepted attributes.
-- Ability to send class level communications
+- Ability to send instance and class level notifications
     Example: If App1 wants to send emails to multiple users, this can be listened on App2, to deliver corresponding emails
 - Change pub/sub service at any time: Switch between rabbitmq, kafka, google pubsub
-- Support for transactions: Permits to keep data consistency between applications by processing notifications in the same order they were delivered.
+- Support for transactions: Permits to keep data consistency between applications by processing notifications in the same order they were delivered (auto attached to models transactions).
 - Ability to send notifications to a specific topic (single application) or multiple topics (multiple applications)

 ## **Installation**